Craft and activity books aren’t just for little kids. These tween activity books are the perfect way to beat summer boredom – or any time of year.

 by Olivia A. Kneibler

-About the book: Learn a unique and creative way to embellish letters with dangles, which are part zentangle and part doodle.
+About the book: Learn a unique and creative way to embellish letters with dangles, which are a combination of zentangles and doodling.
 Add charms hanging off of alphabet letters and whole words, draw page embellishments, and create mandalas and other shapes.
 The last chapter includes projects to make using your new dangle artwork.

 My thoughts: To be honest, I think I like this book even better than my daughter did.
-It takes the concept behind adult coloring books and bullet journal doodling and makes it into something that’s easy to learn.
-The style is relaxing to draw and the step-by-step illustrations make even the complex mandalas look easy enough.
+It takes the concept behind adult coloring books and bullet journal doodling and makes it into something easy to learn.
+The style is relaxing to draw.
+The step-by-step illustrations make even the complex mandalas look easy enough.

-From my daughter: “This book is very fun and creative!
+From my tween: “This book is very fun and creative!
 It shows examples of how to draw letters and shapes, but also shows suggestions on different ways to do it.”

 by Stella Fields